Indigent Defense Project

 - 1L students are eligible, after completion of one semester of law school, to apply for a volunteer position with the Oregon Justice Resource Center and work as an Indigent Defense Project Volunteer.
 This position requires a commitment for at least one semester (Spring) and 10 hours a week.
 1L students will start out by writing memoranda on general legal and legislativ issues and progress to writing case-specific suppression and evidentiary motions that they can see argued at trial.
 Prerequisite: Indigent Defense Project Training.

 Students working with the OJRC in the Indigent Defense Project will be expected to meet at least twice a week downtown Portland (day and time tbd) and weekly with OJRC staff at the OJRC office (located on the L&C undergrad campus).
-If you have a time conflict, we will attempt to make arrangements with you around your schedule; if you miss more than two weekly meetings without excuse or permission you may be dismissed from the Project.
 The OJRC reserves the right to alter the total number of participants in the IDP and to alter the number of 2Ls and 3Ls participating in the IDP.

 Training for the Indigent Defense Project will have six components: